Technical Studies Reference

 - Time Period Unit Length

 - Calculation Method: This Input sets the calculation method.
 This can either be Projection or Retracement.
+A Projection places the lines going upward from the Period High.
+A Retracement places the lines going downward from the Period High.

 - Level 1-14 Percentage: This Input specifies the percentages for the Retracement/Projection lines. .01 equals 1%.